FooSoft/vim-argwrap/README.md

         Specifies if the closing brace should be wrapped to a new line.
 This setting is helpful when working with languages such as Google's [Go](https://golang.org/project/), which enforce coding style during compliation.

-        Specifies if the closing brace should be wrapped to a new line.
-This setting is helpful for languages such as Google's [Go](https://golang.org/) which enforce this style during compliation.

         Brace wrapping enabled (default)

         ```